edgi-govdata-archiving/overview/gsoc/GSOC_2017_Application_proposal.md

 **Resources:**
-[List any people, documentation, literature, sample data, or hardware you will need, if applicable]
+[List any people, documentation, literature, sample data, or hardware you will need, if applicable] I have related knowledge of machine learning theory and algorithms.
+And I will pay attention to the current issue, record logs and reports, data sampled by Versionista, servers with big storage so that I can have a more intuitive undterstanding of the problem.
+Besides, all other potential implementations and theories.
+My advisor Dr. Lijun Chen and other professors, classmates are all my power to solve the problem.

 **Setup:**
 [What have you done, or will you do, to get set up for this project]